 How Much Profit Does the KFC Franchise Make Per Year?

-As an individual unit, KFC makes about $942,000 – $1,000,000 per year.
+A KFC franchisee’s EBITDA (earnings before interest, taxes, depreciation and amortization) is about $121,685 per year.
 Although Yum!
 Brands keeps their franchise owner’s salaries private, it can be estimated that owners take home roughly $120,000 a year, based on average food franchise owner salaries.